emiraleph/TwitchAdUBlockOrigin/README.md

 For further customization and additional features, you can refer to the [additionalTweaks](additionalTweaks) file in the repository.
 This file contains various keys that can be added to the `My Filters` section of uBlock Origin settings.
 These keys allow you to remove the `Twitch Turbo` button and achieve a cleaner and ad-free appearance.

+Additionally, uBlock Origin provides a convenient feature where you can manually select and block specific elements by right-clicking and using the uBlock Origin shortcut.
+This gives you the flexibility to add or block elements according to your preferences.

-Feel free to explore the [additionalTweaks](additionalTweaks) file and customize your Twitch ad-blocking experience according to your preferences.
+Feel free to explore the [additionalTweaks](additionalTweaks) file and customize your Twitch ad-blocking experience.

 #
 # ESPAÑOL